Clapp-Studio/WheelPicker/README.md

 ## TimePickerDialog

-Simple customizable dialog to pick hours and minutes with help of wheel pickers.
+Simple customizable dialog to pick time with help of wheel pickers.

 ### Sample Usage

 #### From activity:

 ````kotlin
 TimePickerDialog.Builder(this).build().show()